responsible conduct of research, reliable research results, teaching and learning

 Infographics summarising main discussion points from the meeting.
 Credit: Holly Draws

 Path2Integrity organised in a mini-conference on teaching Research Integrity that took place on 29 October in Brussels, Belgium, and welcomed more than 80 stakeholders, members from different faculties, representatives of research ethics committees and research integrity offices.
-The event was held following the final conference of the Horizon 2020 project ENERI (European Network of Research Ethics and Research Integrity).
+The event was held following the final conference of the Horizon 2020 project ENERI (European Network of Responsible Conduct of Research).

 Following an introduction into formal and informal learning by project coordinator Julia Prieß-Buchheit, Path2Integrity led two workshops: "How to teach Research Integrity to students and young researchers?" and "Role-Models and facts to support Research Integrity – A Campaign!".
 Their aim was to promote reliability, honesty, respect and accountability in research among young generations of students and researchers.